l-jdavies/launch_school/backend/RB120_RB129/written_assessment_notes.md

 The string `"Sparky"` is passed from the `new` method through to the `initialize` method where is assigned to the parameter `name` .
 Within the constructor, the instance variable `@name` is initialized and assigned the value referenced by the `name` parameter, which in this case is the string `"Sparky"` .

+### Object State

+Every object is an instantiation of a class.
+Objects encapsulate state.
+Instance methods perform functions on the object's state.

 ## Method lookup

 ---